Robert27/eggl.dev/README.md

 ## 📄 License

-This project is private and personal.
-All rights reserved.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).